 Mom looked at me.
-I looked back: WHAT IN THE HECK IS THIS?
+I looked back: WHAT IN THE HECK?

 “Come on, Till.
 Let’s go see if we can snap Toby out of his fear.”
 Together we walked slowly down the small hill to the shaking leaf pile and tried to cajole him into feeling safe.
 I sniffed, and snorted, pawed at him, tried to get his attention so he could see I was not a threat.
 I danced around him, speaking, play bowing, yelping, barking, trying to get him to play.
-But all we saw was a shivering leaf pile.
+But nothing changed with the shivering leaf pile.

-Once Mom saw that my talents as a buffer dog were not having any effect, she went inside and got a bowl of water and a bowl of food.
+Once Mom saw that my talents as a buffer dog were having no effect, she went inside and got a bowl of water and a bowl of food and put them on the deck.
 She brought a ball back with her, and I thought: “BRILLIANT, Mom!
 What dog can resist a ball!”
 To my surprise, Mom picked that pup out of the leaves and laid him up against the house on the deck, close to the back door!
 The food and water bowls were not far from him.
 Then she said, “Come on, Tilly, let’s play and show October how to do it right!”

 Toby was interested in seeing us play, but it was NOT budging him out of his shell.
 Mom came up to the edge of the deck and tried to call him over, and he just looked away from her.
 He hadn’t touched his food, or his water.
 In fact, he hadn’t moved an inch.
 He was still wedged against the house on the deck, like he was trying to blend in and disappear.
 But it was getting dark.
-And in the fall, when it gets dark, it usually means cold as well.
+And in the fall, when it gets dark, it usually brings a chill, too.
 So, Mom brought me in the house and told me to go get on the couch.
 Then she turned on the water in the bathtub, got a bunch of towels, and went outside for the fuzzy shivering pup.

 Toby’s story to be continued in Toby Roo, Part Two